MaxvG115/MaxvG115/README.md

 #### I'm currently pursuing a degree in software engineering at Tec de Monterrey and working on a variety of small projects to find the field I'm most suited for.

-#### At the moment, I feel most comfortable with web technologies, specially on the frontend side, but realize I have a long way to go.
+#### At the moment, I feel most comfortable with web technologies, especially on the frontend side, but realize I have a long way to go.
 Nevertheless, I strive to learn and improve as life goes by!

 ## 🧰 Languages and Tools